 June is Immigrant Heritage Month, an initiative put forward by I Am An Immigrant to celebrate and highlight the importance and impact of immigrants and their contributions to our economy, culture, and identity.

-For its 20-plus-year history, The Western Union Foundation has strongly supported immigrant- and refugee-related causes, and our company has been consistent in advocating for meaningful immigration reform in the U.S. and other nations.
+For its 20-plus-year history, The Western Union Foundation (The Foundation) has strongly supported immigrant- and refugee-related causes, and our company has been consistent in advocating for meaningful immigration reform in the U.S. and other nations.

 This month, we want to celebrate how immigrants contribute to the rich tapestry that defines the United States, with a solid foundation and focus on family.
 While each immigrant experience differs from another, one thing remains the same—sacrifice.
 Sacrifices, such as the steep price of family separation, a stable and comfortable life, and more, are made in the hopes that immigrants can provide a better life for their families.
 The willingness and commitment to make these sacrifices for the chance at upward mobility is not one taken lightly and should be celebrated accordingly.